MathWorks: Accelerating the Pace of Engineering and Science

 MathWorks also established Birds of a Feather, an internal networking group for product marketers from across the company to meet regularly, collaborate and share best practices.
 Subgroups also formed to address topics in-depth such as positioning and market problems.
 Sharing examples of what team members were working on helped reinforce the new language and marketing approach.

-The Pragmatic Marketing training provided participants with a better understanding of marketing strategy and a common language with which to discuss market problems, positioning and market opportunities.
-By using the principles of Pragmatic Marketing, MathWorks was able to implement a strategic, repetitive go-to-market strategy that helped elevate the success of the company’s marketing campaigns.
+The Pragmatic Institute training provided participants with a better understanding of marketing strategy and a common language with which to discuss market problems, positioning and market opportunities.
+By using the principles of Pragmatic Institute, MathWorks was able to implement a strategic, repetitive go-to-market strategy that helped elevate the success of the company’s marketing campaigns.

 “Training has worked well for us,” Barnard said.
 “Once a critical mass of people took the courses, it really started to make an impact.”